Atharva1723/Atharva1723/README.md

 ### Hi there 👋
 # My small Introduction:

 Hi there!
-My name is Atharva Kulkarni, and I am an developer.
+My name is Atharva Kulkarni, and I am a developer.
 I have always been interested in technology and have a passion for creating innovative solutions to problems.
 In addition to Web development, I am also interested in artificial intelligence and machine learning.
 I am constantly seeking to improve my skills and expand my knowledge in these areas.
 In my free time, I enjoy tinkering with new technologies, tackling challenging problems, and contributing to open source.
 I am excited to continue my journey in the field of technology and am looking forward to working on interesting projects and collaborating with like-minded individuals.

 * 🌍  I'm based in Maharashtra,India
 * ✉️  You can contact me at: [![Twitter Badge](https://img.shields.io/badge/Twitter-Profile-informational?style=flat&logo=twitter&logoColor=white&color=1CA2F1)](https://twitter.com/Atharva172003) [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=#0d6da8)](https://www.linkedin.com/in/atharva-kulkarni-0b2415207/)